-The Title IX Coordinator will also from time-to-time appoint a staff or faculty member of the University to serve as the Title IX Intake Officer, as more full explained below in Section VII.
+The Title IX Coordinator will also from time-to-time appoint a staff or faculty member of the University to serve as the Chair of the Sexual Misconduct Hearing Board, or as the Title IX Intake Officer, as more fully explained below in Section VII.

-In the event that the Intake Officer or the Chief Student Success Officer is unavailable, the Title IX Coordinator may designate another person to serve as Intake Officer or Chair of the Sexual Misconduct Hearing Board, respectively.
+In the event that the individuals appointed as the Intake Officer or as the Chair of the Sexual Misconduct Hearing Board is unavailable, the Title IX Coordinator may designate another person to serve as Intake Officer or Chair of the Sexual Misconduct Hearing Board, respectively.